Apple Inc. v. Samsung Electronics Co.: First U.S. lawsuit

 The District Court ruling aroused significant controversy among patent law experts and observers of the telecommunications industry.
 The jury's decision was described as being "Apple-friendly" by Wired and a possible reason for the increased costs—because of licensing fees to Apple—that subsequently affected Android smartphone users.
 Questions were also raised about the validity of lay juries in the U.S. patent system, because the qualifications of the jury members were deemed inadequate for a complex patent case.
 Jury foreman Velvin Hogan generated additional controversy when he stated to interviewers that he was an electrical engineer and patent holder, and used his expertise to help the other jurors reach a verdict.
 This raised questions about whether the jurors made their decision based solely on the law, rather than on personal interests.

 Hogan also stated to interviewers that the jury intended the damages awarded to Apple to be sufficiently high to be painful, but not unreasonable.
 This contradicts traditional jury instructions that "the damages award should put the patent holder in approximately the financial position it would have been in had the infringement not occurred" and "it is meant to compensate the patent holder and not to punish an infringer."
 Other questions were raised about the jury's quick decision; the jury was given more than 700 questions, including some on highly technical matters, but reached its verdict and awarded Apple more than $1 billion in damages after less than three days of deliberations.
 Critics claimed that the nine jurors did not have sufficient time to read the jury instructions.
 A juror stated in an interview with CNET that the jury had decided after just the first day of deliberations that Samsung was in the wrong.

 Based on the verdict, Apple filed a request to stop all sales of Samsung products cited in violation of the US patents, including the Infuse 4G and the Droid Charge.
 This motion was denied by Judge Lucy H. Koh because Apple's claims of irreparable harm had little merit.
 Koh also decided that the jury had over-calculated the damages to Apple in its initial assessment and ordered a retrial.

 Before the second trial could commence, Apple appealed Koh's refusal to accept the motion to stop sales of infringing Samsung products.
 The Ninth Circuit Court of Appeals accepted Apple's argument and ordered Koh to issue the requested preliminary injunction.
-The injunction took effect in June 2012, preventing Samsung from making, using, selling, or esporing the Galaxy Nexus and any of its other products that used the disputed patents into the United States.
+The injunction took effect in June 2012, preventing Samsung from making, using, selling, or exporting the Galaxy Nexus and any of its other products that used the disputed patents into the United States.
 This injunction was lifted after Samsung prevailed at an appeal proceeding four months later.